Almost done! Please Select Your Region To Receive Customized Content

 It’s true that these renowned investors make lots of money from their stock picks.
 But you may not be aware that they possess intangible qualities like emotional stability and patience that may not be as easily copied.

-For instance, Buffett was seen accumulating Walmart stock back in 2005 at a prices below $50.
+For instance, Buffett accumulated Walmart stock back in 2005 at a prices below $50.
 For three years after, Walmart’s stock traded sideways.
 Imagine holding a stock for three years with no returns at all.
 That would turn most investors off, except Warren Buffett.
-After a long wait, Walmart had a good run for the past two years crossing $75 a share recently.
+After a long wait, Walmart went as high as $87 in 2016 before Berkshire Hathaway decided to cut its entire stake in Walmart as Amazon carried on its march in the retail industry.

 There was one time I saw a lady with her list of investments and the number of stocks she had shocked me.
-The list was as long as the number of items on my credit card bill except that each of the items (her stocks) amounted to at least a three, four or five-figure sum each.
+The list was as long as the number of items on my credit card bill except that each item (stocks) amounted to at least a three, four or five-figure sum.

 The late Steve Jobs once said: